xraypy/xraylarch/doc/installation.rst

 depend on your operating system and your familiarity with the Python programming language and environment:

    1. :ref:`install-binary`.
-Use these to get started with XAS Viewer or other Larch GUI applications, or if you are not familiar with Python.
+Use these to get started with Larix or other Larch GUI applications, or if you are not familiar with Python.
    2. :ref:`install-scripts`.
 Use these if your comfortable with the command-line or want to customize your installation.